PonzanoMarta/wqsreg/README.md

 `wqsreg` allows estimating Weighted Quantile Sum regression for continuous, binary, and count outcomes

-Further details can be found in Discacciati et al. (2018) and in the help file.
+Further details can be found in the help file.

 ### Installation